papes1ns/atomicfarm-starter/README.md

 ## Development

-1. Run `docker-compose up --build`
+1. Run `docker-compose up --build`.
+This one command will spin up all the services required to do development work.
-1. Run `dbsetup` to run migrations and seed the database
+1. Run `dbsetup` to run migrations and seed the relational database.
+1. Run `runyarn` each time you add a new dependency to `package.json` file.
+Also, if you notice your frontend container is failing to start, it's likely because the node_modules volume is out of sync with `package.json`.
+The `runyarn` command will get them back in sync, and the frontend should then be able to successfully start.

 ## Testing